 - $280,000 for transactions valued at or above $899.8 million.

 PENALTY FOR FAILURE TO MAKE AN HSR FILING

 Companies considering transactions should seek legal advice to determine if an HSR filing will be required.
 Complex rules govern transaction valuation and the availability of exemptions under HSR.
-Failure to make a required HSR filing before closing is a violation of federal law and can subject parties to civil penalties which may be up to $41,484 (up from $40,654) per day for each day of noncompliance, which penalties are adjusted for inflation in January of each year (the announcement of the increase in penalties was delayed for 2019 due to the recent government shutdown).
+Failure to make a required HSR filing before closing is a violation of federal law and can subject parties to civil penalties which may be up to $42,530 (up from $41,484) per day for each day of noncompliance, which penalties are adjusted for inflation in January of each year (the announcement of the increase in penalties was delayed for 2019 due to the recent government shutdown).
 Penalties can also be imposed on parties who submit incomplete filings (even if the filing was timely made).
 The new penalty amounts went into effect on February 14, 2019.